-The Petroleum Act, 2015 and the Energy and Water Utilities Regulatory Authority EWURA Act Cap 414 mandate the Authority to regulate the Mid and Downstream petroleum sub-sector in Tanzania Mainland.
-Under these instruments, the Authority is mandated to undertake technical, economic and safety regulatory functions in the sub-sector.
+Under these instruments, the Authority is mandated to regulate the Mid and Downstream petroleum sub-sector in Tanzania Mainland, covering technical, economic and safety regulatory functions.
 Regulatory functions that are implemented by EWURA in this sub sector are geared to:

 - Monitor for the sake of ensuring security and quality of petroleum products supply in the country;

-- create a level playing field to protect the interest of efficient service providers or suppliers;
+- Create a level playing field to protect the interest of efficient service providers or suppliers; and

 The ultimate goal of EWURA (the Authority) is to protect the interests of consumers, efficient suppliers and the government, which together are key Authority’s stakeholders.